LifeScopeLabs/lifescope-api/setup/02-local-build.md

 and change the 'server_name's in the nginx config to 'api.scopelife.io', etc.

 ## Run API locally via nodemon
-enter 'npm run start' to run the server using nodemon.
+Enter 'npm run start' to run the server using nodemon.